Here Are the 10 States With the Biggest Native American Populations

 Native American population: 316,929

 In July 2020, the U.S. Supreme Court ruled that nearly 4,700 square miles, or roughly half of Oklahoma, is Native American reservation land.
 The high-profile decision settled questions of whether the reservation still remained in existence after Oklahoma officially became a state.
 Despite having such a large proportion of Indian Country within its state boundaries, Oklahoma’s population is just 8 percent Native American.
-Its tribal members include the Five Civilized Tribes (the Cherokee, Choctaw, Chickasaw, Creek, and Seminole).
+Its tribal members include the Five Civilized Tribes (the Cherokee, Choctaw, Chickasaw, Creek, and Seminole) and many other tribes.
+There are 38 federally recognized tribes in Oklahoma.

 2. California